-There was no association with HAZ for the detection of any MST marker (pooled Δ HAZ: -0.10 (95% CI: -0.40, 0.19), Figure 1), any human-specific marker (pooled Δ HAZ: -0.02 (95% CI: -0.15, 0.11), Figure S4) or animal-specific marker (pooled Δ HAZ: -0.06 (95% CI: -0.29, 0.18), Figure S4) in any environmental sample.
-In one study, detection of any MST marker in stored water was associated with lower HAZ (Δ HAZ: -0.23 (95% CI: -0.45, -0.02), Figure 3),29 this was driven by animal markers (Figure S4) and specifically the avian GFD marker (Figure S7).
+There was no association with HAZ for the detection of any MST marker (pooled Δ HAZ: -0.02 (95% CI: -0.27, 0.24), Figure 3), any human-specific marker (pooled Δ HAZ: 0.00 (95% CI: -0.13, 0.14), Figure S4) or animal-specific marker (pooled Δ HAZ: 0.00 (95% CI: -0.21, 0.21), Figure S4) in any environmental sample.
+In one study, detection of any MST marker in stored water was associated with lower HAZ (Δ HAZ: -0.23 (95% CI: -0.45, -0.01), Figure 3),29 this was driven by animal markers (Figure S4) and specifically the avian GFD marker (Figure S7).
 Associations between the presence/abundance of individual MST markers and growth measures were inconsistent and mostly null (Figures S4, S7, S8).
 Within individual studies, some markers were repeatedly associated with reduced growth across multiple metrics (Δ z from -0.24 to -0.40), such as animal markers (BacCow) in soil, and avian (GFD) and ruminant (BacR) markers in stored water (Figure S7).
 The abundance of MST markers had similar associations with health outcomes as the corresponding prevalences, though the abundance but not presence of BacCow in household soil and stored water was associated with lower HAZ and higher prevalence of stunting, and the abundance but not presence of HumM2 in household soil was associated with higher prevalence of stunting and wasting (Figures S7, S8).

 Subgroup analyses

 Associations between enteropathogens/MST markers and diarrhoea/HAZ did not vary consistently with child age (Figures S9, S10).
 However, most studies did not have children measured in all age categories.
 Child sex did not modify associations between pathogens/MST markers and diarrhoea, or between MST markers and HAZ (Figure S11).
-However, pathogen detection in environmental samples was associated with a larger growth deficit in boys (Δ HAZ: -0.12 (95% CI: -0.24, 0.00)) than in girls (Δ HAZ -0.05 (95% CI: -0.17, 0.08), Figure S12).
+However, pathogen detection in environmental samples was associated with a slightly larger growth deficit in boys (ΔHAZ: -0.11 (95% CI: -0.23, 0.01)) than in girls (Δ HAZ -0.06 (95% CI: -0.18, 0.06), Figure S12)..
 This pattern was supported in individual studies (Figure S12).
 Animal ownership did not modify associations between pathogens/MST markers and HAZ (Figure S13); diarrhoea data were too sparse to assess effect modification by animal ownership.
-Pathogen presence in environmental samples was associated with higher diarrhoea prevalence in the wet season (PD: 0.05 (95% CI: 0.01, 0.09)) but not the dry season (Figure S14).
+Pathogen presence in environmental samples was associated with higher diarrhoea prevalence in the wet season (PD: 0.04 (95% CI: 0.00, 0.07)) but not the dry season (Figure S14).
 MST markers were not associated with diarrhoea in either season.
 Estimates did not differ between urban and rural studies for any combination of exposures and outcomes.

 Sensitivity analyses